-There is quite a bit of research out there supporting the role that walnuts can play in heart health (CLICK HERE for more information).
 In the landmark Predimed study published in 2013, which included more than 7000 participants, investigators found that a Mediterranean diet including tree nuts (primarily walnuts) reduced the risk of cardiovascular disease (myocardial infarction, stroke or cardiovascular death) by 30% and specifically reduced the risk of stroke by 46% when compared to a low-fat diet group.
 Since then, more than 200 additional studies have resulted from the Predimed research.

 Limiting saturated fats doesn’t mean you have to sacrifice flavor.
 Here are some easy ways that you can make some smart swaps for saturated fat: